potato1992/Iphone_usb_tethering_fix/Readme.md

 # Quick fix to Linux Iphone USB tethering with IOS 14 or higher
-(Tested with ubuntu 18.04, kernel 5.4.0-65, if you fail in the process, please download your own kernel, see bottom description)
+(Tested with ubuntu 18.04, kernel 5.4.0-65, if you fail in the build, please download your own kernel source, see bottom description)

 After IOS14, the USB tethering no loger works with [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) when the Linux kernel is lower than 5.10.4, see the [issue](https://github.com/libimobiledevice/libimobiledevice/issues/1038)